wasabipesto/themis/serve/README.md

 ## Routes

+All routes are currently "v0" and may change without notice.

 ### `GET /calibration_plot`

 This route returns a list of plots, one per platform.
 If filters are applied, any platforms with 0 valid markets are excluded.